skyfrk/dhbw-vs-latex-template/README.md

 #### Install LaTeX

 Obviously you have to install LaTeX itself.
 There are multiple distributions, I recommend using [TeX Live](https://tug.org/texlive/).
+You can also use [MiKTeX](https://miktex.org/download) though.

 > If you run into trouble with the TeX Live installer, download the [ISO](https://tug.org/texlive/acquire-iso.html) instead and extract it to `C:\texlive`.